Parkinson’s Disease

 I have particular interest and specialized training in caring for patients with movement disorders like Parkinson’s Disease and Essential Tremor, and I am the director of movement disorder surgery at Swedish Medical Center.

-Below is additional information on Parkinson’s as well as a link to a video webinar I gave recently.
+Below is additional information on Parkinson’s as well as a links to video webinars I have given.
 If you live near Denver and have Parkinson’s Disease, please consider meeting me in consultation to learn about treatment options.

 Here is a link to an educational handout I provide patients who are meeting me to discuss surgery for Parkinson’s.
 You can also access my DBS patient guide and my focused ultrasound patient guide.